 Gray Ghost Headphones for XP Deus – Super Comfortable, but….

 I want to thank DetectorPro / Detector Electronics for supporting detectorists like they do with evaluation units.
-Gary and Michael were great to deal with, and generous with their time.
-I was, and am a DetectorPro fan.
+Gary and Michael were great to deal with and generous with their time.
+I was and am a DetectorPro fan.
 They have always had a fantastic reputation and solid no-questions-asked warranties on their products.
+I own 3 pair of their headphones for my other machines and wouldn’t trade them for anything.
 Ask anyone what they think of their Ghost wired phones and they’ll tell you how much they love them.

 Unpacking these phones, I realized right away that they were the same, beefy construction as the other Ghosts I’d owned.
 Everything was a high quality, heavy plastic, folded nicely (but not completely with the receiver on.)
 They felt great in the hand, substantial but light.
+And the earpads were wonderfully plush!
 The build quality was excellent and like my others, I knew they would take a beating.
 Not too stiff, not too soft.
 The XP receiver slipped on the holder with a click.

 They are also incredibly comfortable in the field.
 Some cheaper headphones press against your head in bad ways, or they’re difficult to wear with glasses.
 These are, for lack of better word, plush with comfort.